 Let’s use another example like mountaineering tents.

-Buyers consider things like capacity, weight, number of poles, and price before purchasing.
+Before purchasing, buyers consider things like capacity, weight, number of poles, and price.

-No matter what niche you’re writing about, a features box at the top of your post is a good way to help readers.
+No matter what niche you’re writing about, a features box at the top of your post is an excellent way to help readers.

 You can find a goldmine of information here that you can apply to your review.
+Equate every feature of your product with a benefit that helps your reader.
 If you break this down by features and benefits, you get: